djreiss/cMonkeyNwInf/README.md

 $ numTS : not used, just place an integer in there
 ```

-Assuming you have all the pieces in place (tfs list ('predictors'), 'colMap', and [optionally] 'envMap')... set them up in R:
+Assuming you have all the pieces in place (tfs list ('predictors'), 'colMap', and [optionally] 'envMap') set up in your R environment,

-1. the tfs list needs to be called "predictors"
-2. colMap needs to be called "colMap"   (easy ;)
-3. envMap needs to be called "envMap"

 Then, the following in R should work (ignore the "halo" in the name of the function):